ViewComponent/view_component/docs/guide/previews.md

 end
 ```

-You can also set a custom layout to be used by default for previews as well as preview the index pages via the `default_preview_layout` configuration option:
+To set a custom layout for previews and the previews index page, set: `default_preview_layout`:

 ```ruby
 # config/application.rb